dionstew/bam_ws/README.md

 # bam_ws

 ## Description
 This repository is created to contains source for my project named "Automated chicken feeder system".
 This project uses camera to detect and count the number of chicken in a pen.
 The feeder system works by taking the number of chickens detected, then count the amount of equivalent total of the chicken's feed.
 There are a specific hours for the feeding system works.
 Currently, this system is set to feed the chickens at 7am and 5pm.
 Besides, this system is initially built for (Arduino)ATMega2560 environment.
+To get a clear info of system's diagram, please set the view to a raw mode.

 ## System's Diagram
   __________                _______                  ____________________________          ___________________